 Whether you’re an art-lover or not, you’ll see that Wauwatosa’s East Tosa murals are truly something magical.

 In 2019, artists from around the globe came to Tosa to help make it that much more vibrant.
 From the brick walls of Cranky Al’s to those of BelAir Cantina, admire the larger-than-life artwork displayed throughout our East Tosa district.
+And the best part about this art, it’s completely free to enjoy!

 In need of inspiration for one of your own projects?
 A walk through Tosa Village should do the trick.